 Park Maui And Paying For Parking

-Mauiâs Park Maui program may apply at some South Maui beach lots, including Ulua and Mokapu.
+Mauiâs Park Maui program may apply to some South Maui beach lots, including Ulua and Mokapu.
 The simplest rule is this: follow the signs in the lot.
 If you see a pay station or Park Maui instructions, use the posted directions (app or pay station) so you donât turn your beach day into a âwhere did I put that ticket?â scavenger hunt.

 If you want to check the latest program details before you go, use the Park Maui site and Maui Countyâs Park Maui page (linked in the Sources section at the bottom of this post).